 After Soweto -- Cape Town.
 Following South Africa's worst ever day of rioting two months?

-After Soweto -- Cape Town.
+Background: After Soweto -- Cape Town.
 Following South Africa's worst ever day of rioting two months ago, in which 176 people were killed in one day in Johannesburg's black Soweto township, another 23 died in further violence on Thursday (12 August).

 SYNOPSIS: Much of the violence was aimed at commuters from Cape Town's three principal townships -- trying to prevent them from travelling to work in white areas.
 But armed police and troops were alerted to the tactics after Sowoto, where this was a familiar pattern.
 They were out in strength at bus and railway stations to make sure that those commuters who wanted to get to work did so.
 In Johannesburg, where the trouble originally began, the intimidation tactics were successful for a while.
 But security forces soon recognised the pattern of events which on several days had made white workers do their own menial chores in the absence of black labour.